Erzincan: Erzincan Soviet

 A short-lived soviet council had been at Erzincan between 1916 and 1918.
 Mainly today's Erzincan and Tunceli provinces were under Russian occupation.
 After the revolution, Bolshevik soldiers took control of the officer corps.
-Arshak Djamalian who was a Bolshevik soldier, called Kurdish, Turkish, and Armenian representatives to take charge of the administration of Erzincan Soviet.
+Arshak Djamalian who was a Bolshevik soldier, called Kurdish, Turkish, and Armenian representatives to take charge of the administration of Erzincan Soviet.“Ekim Devrimi Tartışmaları 2009: Ekim Devrimi ve İki Cumhuriyet” panel, Köz Gazetesi, 15 November 2009, Yüz Çiçek Açsın Kültür Merkezi – Okmeydanı, İstanbul.

-Turkish capture of Erzincan
+Seizure of Erzincan

 Following the withdrawal of the Russian Army, the commander of the First Caucasian Army Corps Kâzım Karabekir regained control over Erzincan on the 13 February 1918.
 This event is celebrated annually by its inhabitants.
+The capture was carried out by Kâzım Karabekir.
+The city witnessed a state of "indescribable panic" as Armenian soldiers evacuated Erzincan towards Erzurum.
+Both civilian and military troops were attacked by Kurdish tribes, all during brutal snowstorms.
+Meanwhile, Armenian fedayeen fought "ferociously" in rearguard actions, while the under-equipped and famished Ottoman army found sustenance and weaponry in abandoned Russian arsenals and reserves.
+The events at Erzincan repeated on a larger scale in Erzurum and Kars.

+Turkish Republic

 1939 Erzincan earthquake

 The city was completely destroyed by a major earthquake on December 27, 1939.
 The sequence of seven violent shocks, the biggest measuring 7.8 on the moment magnitude scale, was the joint most-powerful earthquake recorded in Turkey, tied with the 2023 Turkey–Syria earthquake.
 The first stage of the earthquake killed about 8,000 people.
 The next day, it was reported that the death toll had risen to 20,000.
 An emergency relief operation began.
 By the end of the year, 32,962 had died due to more earthquakes and several floods.
 So extensive was the damage to Erzincan city that its old site was entirely abandoned, and a new town was founded a little further to the north.

-Certain local folklore attributed the earthquake to "Armenians’ curse taking effect," referring to local victims of the Armenian genocide.
+Demographics

+In the 13th century, Marco Polo noted that the city's population was Armenian.
+In 1830, the Armenian population reached 15,000.
+In 1880, Erzincan had 6,000 houses: 4,000 Muslim and 1,800 Armenian.
+In the 1890s, Vital Cuinet reported that Erzincan had 23,000 inhabitants: 15,000 Muslims, 7,500 Armenians, and the rest Greeks and others.
+According to data from the Armenian Patriarchate of Constantinople, Erzincan harboured 24,000 inhabitants on the eve of World War I; 13,109 (2021 families) of whom were Armenians.
+Armenians were deported and massacred by the Special Organization during the Armenian genocide.
+Greeks were deported from Erzincan to Germir in 1919 as part of the Greek genocide.